 - THB 800,000 (≈ USD 23,000) in a combination of a bank deposit and annual income or pension.

 The minimum age for qualifying the Non-immigrant O-A visa is 50 years.
 The visa fee is THB 5,000 (≈ USD 140).

 Other requirements include the absence of a criminal record in both Thailand and residence country, medical certificate, and a marriage certificate (if applicable).
 This type of visa is individual and cannot include dependents.
 If the companion does not meet the requirements for a Non-immigrant O-A (Long stay) visa, he or she can opt for a Non-immigrant O visa (short stay).
 This single-entry visa will allow the dependent to stay in Thailand for a period of 3 months, renewable up to 1 year.

 Every 90 days, the visa holder must inform the immigration office of his/her address.
-This visa does not allow to engage any kind of work in Thailand.
+This visa does not allow to engage in any kind of work in Thailand.

-- Elite Ultimate Privilege Membership: Renewable 5-year multiple entry visa with extendable 1-year length of stay per each entry.
+- Elite Ultimate Privilege Membership: Renewable 5-year multiple entry visa with the extendable 1-year length of stay per each entry.
 Membership validity of 20 years’.

 Membership fee: THB 2m (≈ USD 57,000) (excluding V.A.T.).

 Annual fee: THB 20,000 (≈ USD 570) (excluding V.A.T.).

 - Elite Family Premium Membership: For Elite Visa holder’s dependents.
 Renewable 5-year multiple entry visa with extendable 1-year length of stay per each entry.
 Membership validity subject to the validity of the core member.

 Membership fee: THB 1m (≈ USD 28,500) (including V.A.T.).